tom-seddon/b2/doc/Building-on-Unix.md

 I do some of the development on OS X, so the OS X version should work well.

 The Linux version is most politely described as "experimental".
+I've only tested it on Ubuntu, on a machine without working sound output.

 Prerequisites for both: